p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Onboarding/How-to-Sign-Up-on-Kalp-Studio-Platform.md

 ## **Conclusion**

-With these steps, you can easily register and sign in to your Kalp Studio account.
+With these steps, you can easily rsign up to your Kalp Studio account.
 Start exploring our amazing products and enjoy your experience with us.
-If you encounter any issues, please contact our support team for further assistance.